 Ishani says, "You can make a tent with a sheet or blanket and your dining chairs.
 Involving your child in this process is quite exciting for them.
 We also packed a snack, some lunch and added in some reading time in there.
 The girls created whole little boxes of blocks that had their camping food and it was so much fun as the game lasted a long time."

-Ishani recalls one of the most fun projects she did with her daughter during the lockdown, “We made a short movie where my husband Raghav wrote a short script for them and then they practiced it over a few days and then they recorded it on his phone.
-After that he edited it with the children and that was a cool activity as it lasted for many days as they were excited in the build up to the shoot and they felt like they had something eventful to look forward to.”
+Ishani recalls one of the most fun projects she did with her daughter during the lockdown, "We made a short movie where my husband Raghav wrote a short script for them and then they practiced it over a few days and then they recorded it on his phone.
+After that, he edited it with the children and that was a cool activity as it lasted for many days.
+They were excited in the build-up to the shoot and they felt like they had something eventful to look forward to."

 There are a host of art and craft projects that will not only challenge your child but also help them improve their concentration and tap into their creativity.
 Ishani found a unique way to use all the art her children had created.

-She says, “They were doing a lot of art projects at home.
-We sent cards, letters and gifted a few art projects gifted to neighbours and even mailed one to a friend from school which was really cool.
-It gave my daughter’s a sense of connect with others in the community.
-This was a nice way for them to gift and share.”
+She says, "They were doing a lot of art projects at home.
+We sent cards, letters and gifted a few art projects gifted to neighbors and even mailed one to a friend from school which was really cool.
+It gave my daughter's a sense of connection with others in the community.
+This was a nice way for them to gift and share."

 So make the most of this extra time with your loved ones and make it an enjoyable and informative time for them, especially for your kids.